-- a.
-Go to the web site at www.investorvote.com/LOPE, 24 hours a day, seven days a week, through 11:59 p.m.
-(PT) on May 18, 2009. - Please have your proxy card and the last four digits of your Social Security Number or Tax Identification Number and create an electronic ballot. - c.
+- Go to the web site at www.proxyvote.com, 24 hours a day, seven days a week, through 11:59 p.m.
+(PT) on May 17, 2010. - Please have available your proxy card and the last four digits of your Social Security Number or Tax Identification Number and create an electronic ballot. - c.
 Follow the simple instructions provided.